karthik0010/Assuredoc/Visual Testing.md

 ![vi1](/images/vi1.png)

 > [!Note:]
 > Once you enable visual testing, AssureQA requires a baseline image corresponding to the test step to perform visual testing.
-So, the visual comparison will appear on the test step only after a run, since AssureQA needs the baseline image.
+So, the visual comparison will appear on the test step only after a run.
 > When performing visual testing with AssureQA, you need to compare the current image (actual image) with the original image (baseline image) to ensure they match.

 **Running visual test on testcase**